mckayc/task-donegeon/README.md

 ### Weekly Summaries

+-   **Week of July 25, 2026 (v0.5.56):**
+    -   **Build & Dependency Fix:** Resolved a critical TypeScript build error caused by a duplicate type export (`AdminAdjustmentType`).
+This was preventing the application from compiling.
+The fix involved refactoring type imports to remove the conflict and ensure a stable build process.

+-   **Week of July 18, 2026 (v0.5.55):**
+    -   **Math Muncher Freeze Fix:** Fixed a critical bug that caused the "Math Muncher" game to freeze indefinitely when a player selected a grade level.
+The problem was traced to an infinite loop in the logic that generates incorrect answers for certain challenges.
+The generation algorithm has been rewritten to be more robust, ensuring the game starts correctly and is fully playable.

+-   **Week of July 11, 2026 (v0.5.54):**
+    -   **Math Muncher Fixes:** Addressed a critical crash that occurred when losing a life in the Math Muncher minigame.
+Also resolved an issue where the grade selection buttons were unclickable.

+-   **Week of July 4, 2026 (v0.5.53):**
+    -   **Math Muncher Fixes:** Addressed a critical crash that occurred when losing a life in the Math Muncher minigame.
+The game grid has been standardized to a 6x6 layout for all challenges to improve consistency and readability.

--   **Week of June 27, 2026 (v0.5.51):**
+-   **Week of June 27, 2026 (v0.5.52):**
     -   **Math Muncher Curriculum Expansion:** This major update massively expands the "Math Muncher" minigame with a full curriculum for grades 1-6, featuring dozens of unique, auto-generated challenges based on common core standards.
 Gameplay has been polished based on user feedback: the power-up spawn rate has been reduced for better balance, and power-ups can now be collected with the "Munch" action.
 A critical stability issue causing random crashes when the player is hit has been fixed.
-The game now displays the player's current balance for any earnable rewards and shows a clear animation when more are gained.
+The game now displays the player's current balance for any earnable rewards and shows a clear animation when more are gained after clearing a level.
 Finally, enemy AI has been improved for more varied and challenging movement patterns.

--   **Week of June 20, 2026 (v0.5.50):**
-    -   **Math Muncher Bug Fixes & Polish:** Implemented another round of significant improvements to the "Math Muncher" minigame based on user feedback.
-The spawn rate for power-ups has been reduced for better game balance, and they can now be collected directly with the "Munch" action.
-A critical stability issue that could cause the game to crash when the player was hit has been resolved.
-To improve the connection with the main app's economy, the game now displays the player's current balance of the earnable reward and shows a clear animation when more are gained after clearing a level.
-Troggle AI has also been enhanced for more varied and challenging movement patterns.

--   **Week of June 13, 2026 (v0.5.49):**
-    -   **Math Muncher Gameplay Polish:** Implemented significant improvements to the "Math Muncher" minigame based on user feedback.
-Troggle (enemy) movement is now more dynamic and less predictable.
-A clearer, longer animation and a brief game pause now occur when the player is hit, improving visual feedback.
-The logic for selecting different troggle types (Hunter, Jumper, Patroller) has been fixed to ensure a proper variety of enemies appear.
-The spawn rate for in-game power-ups has also been increased.

--   **Week of June 6, 2026 (v0.5.47):**
-    -   **New Quest Type - Play Mini Game:** A new interactive media type has been added for quests.
-Administrators can now create tasks that require a user to play a specific minigame from the Arcade.
-This feature is enhanced with an optional **Minimum Score Requirement** to ensure active participation.
-The quest completion logic is now aware of user high scores, and the 'Complete' button will remain disabled until the score requirement is met, transforming any game into a flexible and engaging quest objective.

--   **Week of May 23, 2026 (v0.5.45):**
-    -   **Math Muncher Expansion:** The "Math Muncher" minigame has been massively expanded into a full-featured educational tool.
-It now includes a curriculum for grades 1-6, each with 10 unique and randomly-selected challenges covering topics from basic arithmetic to simple algebra.
-To accommodate more complex problems, the game's grid is now dynamic, switching between a `12x12` layout for simple numbers and a `6x6` layout for longer expressions.
-A new endless progression system has been added: after a player masters all 10 challenges for a grade, the game speed increases for a greater challenge.
-All previous features like power-ups, combos, and admin-configurable rewards are retained in this new version.

--   **Week of May 16, 2026 (v0.5.44):**
-    -   **Math Muncher Overhaul:** The "Math Muncher" minigame has been significantly enhanced with new gameplay mechanics and administrative controls.
-Key features include: a manual "Munch" action for more skillful play, on-screen controls for mobile devices, a structured level progression system, a score combo multiplier, and various power-ups like extra lives, shields, and enemy freezes.
-Donegeon Masters can now also configure automatic rewards (XP or Currency) to be given to players for completing a set number of levels, adding a new layer of progression.

--   **Week of May 9, 2026 (v0.5.43):**
-    -   **New Minigame - Math Muncher:** A new educational minigame has been added to the Arcade.
-Inspired by the classic "Number Munchers," this game challenges players to solve math problems on a grid while avoiding enemies.
-The difficulty is structured by grade level, making it an engaging way to practice arithmetic and other math concepts.

--   **Week of May 2, 2026 (v0.5.42):**
-    -   **Currency Exchange Enhancements:** The Exchange Post has been upgraded to be more user-friendly.
-When a user selects an XP type to pay with, the system now automatically detects and pools the balances of all other XP types with the exact same real-world value.
-This maximizes the user's purchasing power without adding UI complexity.
-A new tooltip on the selected XP type provides transparency by showing exactly which XP balances are contributing to the transaction.

--   **Week of April 25, 2026 (v0.5.41):**
-    -   **Backup System Refinement:** The backup filename format has been updated to a cleaner, more readable `YYYY-MM-DD_HHMMSS_type.extension` structure.
-An automatic cleanup process has been added to the server startup sequence, which will find and delete any backups created with older filename formats, ensuring a smooth, one-time migration to the new system.

--   **Week of April 18, 2026 (v0.5.40):**
-    -   **Backup Management Overhaul:** This update overhauls the automated backup system to prevent old backups from accumulating and introduces a new interface for bulk-deleting manual and automated backups, giving administrators more control over their data.
-A new "Danger Zone" action has been added to the Settings page to clean up any backups created with the old filename format.
-The internal application version was also synchronized to ensure new backups are always created in the correct format.

--   **Week of April 11, 2026 (v0.5.39):**
-    -   **Suggestion Engine Overhaul:** The Suggestion Engine has been completely overhauled to support generating multiple assets of different types simultaneously.
-Administrators can now select various asset types (including the newly added Quest Groups), specify quantities for each, and receive a comprehensive list of AI-generated content in a new interactive results view.
-Each suggestion can be instantly added, edited before adding, or discarded, dramatically accelerating content creation.

--   **Week of April 4, 2026 (v0.5.38):**
-    -   **New Media Type - Image Slideshows:** Introduced a new interactive media type for quests.
-Admins can now create engaging visual narratives or guides by uploading a series of images with captions that users can view in a full-screen slideshow.

--   **Week of March 21, 2026 (v0.5.35):**
-    -   **Quest Locking Logic Fix:** Resolved a critical bug where a quest could be locked by a condition that requires the quest itself to be completed.
-The system now also correctly ignores unavailable quests (e.g., expired or not scheduled for today) when determining lock status.
-    -   **Improved Lock Dialog:** The "Quest Locked" dialog has been enhanced to visually distinguish exempted requirements.
-Self-exempted quests are highlighted in orange, and unavailable quests are greyed out, providing clear information on what tasks are actually required to unlock content.

--   **Week of March 14, 2026 (v0.5.34):**
-    -   **Minigame Polish & New Game:** A major update to the Arcade, implementing a new game and refining several others based on user feedback.
-        -   **New Game - Wizard's Vortex:** The previously unimplemented "Wizard's Vortex" is now playable!
-It's a top-down shooter where you defend a central point from waves of monsters by aiming with the mouse and clicking to fire.
-        -   **Forge Master Redesign:** The gameplay has been visually overhauled.
-A sword emoji now swings back and forth, and the player controls a hammer emoji to strike it.
-The sword's swing speed increases over time for a greater challenge.
-        -   **Goblin Ambush Enhancements:** Added a new lose condition where players have three lives and lose one for hitting a friendly gnome.
-Added "whack" and "ouch" animations for hitting characters.
-        -   **Alchemist's Trial Fix:** Corrected a logic bug that prevented the game from advancing past the first round.
-Added animations for button presses.
-        -   **River Crossing Fixes:** Fixed faulty collision detection that caused unfair deaths.
-The player character is now a classic frog emoji `🐸`.

 -   **Week of March 7, 2026 (v0.5.33):**
     -   **Arcade Overhaul:** A major update to the Arcade with new games and gameplay improvements.
-        -   **New Games:** Implemented three new playable games: **Alchemist's Trial** (a Simon-style memory game), **Goblin Ambush** (a whack-a-mole game), and **River Crossing** (a Frogger-style game).
+        -   **New Games Implemented:** Three new games are now fully playable: **Alchemist's Trial** (a Simon-style memory game), **Goblin Ambush** (a whack-a-mole game), and **River Crossing** (a Frogger-style game).
         -   **Forge Master Rework:** Completely redesigned the Forge Master game.
 It now features a more interactive heat-based mechanic where players must time their strikes to the metal's temperature for optimal scores.
-        -   **Dungeon Dash Fixes:** The runner emoji now faces the correct direction, and flying ghost obstacles have been repositioned to make the slide mechanic functional.
+        -   **Dungeon Dash Fixes:** The runner emoji now correctly faces the direction of movement, and flying ghost obstacles have been repositioned to make the slide mechanic functional.

 -   **Week of February 28, 2026 (v0.5.32):**
     -   **Minigame Mania:** A massive update to the Arcade based on user feedback!